talmeym/regurgitator-extensions-web/README.md

 ### example web.xml

-below is an example web.xml for mapping all incoming http requests to ``RegurgitatorServlet``
+below is an example web.xml for mapping all incoming http requests to ``RegurgitatorServlet`` using tomcat

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>